tzero86/quick_mac_changer/README.md

 Simply run: `sudo python3 qmc.py -h` to see the options you can specify.

-For Example if you wan to change the MAC Address of WLAN0, run:
+For Example if you want to change the MAC Address of WLAN0, run:
 ``bash
 sudo python3 qmc.py -i wlan0 -m 00:11:22:33:44:55
 ``